How to help someone with depression?

 - Give them small reminders to do their homework assigned by the therapist

 Know when to get urgent support

 When your loved one is dealing with depression, it is good to keep an eye out for signs of self-harm or suicide.
-If you suspect that your loved one is at risk of hurting themself, you should get them immediate support.
+If you suspect that your loved one is at risk of hurting themselves, you should get them immediate support.